When does the shuttle operate?

 How do I get additional information about the shuttle?

-A dedicated web site, https://linkrtc.org/shuttle, provides real-time locations of vans on the route, complete schedule information, and links to supplementary transit information (including Metrorail schedules, county bus schedules, ride-sharing services, and other transportation-related information).
+A dedicated website, https://linkrtc.org/shuttle, provides real-time locations of vans on the route, complete schedule information, and links to supplementary transit information (including Metrorail schedules, county bus schedules, ride-sharing services, and other transportation-related information).
 There are also QR codes on all vans, signs at stops, and in most promotional materials that will take people directly to the website.

 Is there an app?